History of Oregon: Early European exploration

 Spanish explorers found a way to explore the Pacific coast as early as 1565, sending vessels northeast from the Philippines, riding the Kuroshio Current in a sweeping circular route across the northern part of the Pacific.
 These ships – 250 in as many years – would typically not land before reaching Cape Mendocino in California, but some landed or wrecked in what is now Oregon.
-Nehalem Indian tales recount strangers and the discovery of items like chunks of beeswax and a lidded silver vase, likely connected to the 1707 wreck of the San Francisco Xavier.
+Nehalem Indian tales recount strangers and the discovery of items like chunks of beeswax and a lidded silver vase, likely connected, to the 1707 wreck of the San Francisco Xavier.

 Juan Pérez explored the coast of the Pacific Northwest north to British Columbia in 1774.
 He was the first European to see Yaquina Head on the Oregon Coast.
 In 1775 another Spanish expedition, under Juan Francisco de la Bodega y Quadra and Bruno de Heceta, explored the coast.
 While returning south Heceta found the mouth of the Columbia River, but was unable to enter.

 British explorer James Cook explored the Oregon Coast in 1778 in search of the Northwest Passage.
 Beginning in the late 1780s many ships from Britain, America, and other countries sailed to the Pacific Northwest to engage in the region's emerging Maritime Fur Trade business.
-American sea captain Robert Gray entered the Columbia in 1792, and was soon followed by a ship under the command of George Vancouver, a British captain, who also explored Puget Sound and claimed it for Britain.
+American sea captain Robert Gray entered Tillamook Bay in 1788 and later explored the mouth of the Columbia in 1792.
+Gray was soon followed by a ship under the command of George Vancouver, a British captain, who also explored Puget Sound and claimed it for Britain.

 The Lewis and Clark Expedition traveled through the region during their expedition to explore the Louisiana Purchase.
 They built their winter fort at Fort Clatsop, near the mouth of the Columbia.
 Exploration by Lewis and Clark (1805–1806) and the United Kingdom's David Thompson, who extensively explored the Columbia River from 1807 to 1811, publicized the abundance of fur-bearing animals in the area.